If you’re looking to venture into the world of muzzling your dog, then you probably have a lot of questions.

-Sadly, yes.
-The one that broke my heart the most was a small child who asked his mother “Mummy why is that dog wearing a cage around his mouth?” and the mother’s reply was simple “Because he’s a bad dog.”
+There was one incidence of this prejudice that broke my heart the most was a small child who asked his mother “Mummy why is that dog wearing a cage around his mouth?” and the mother’s reply was simple “Because he’s a bad dog.”

 It wasn’t true.

 Indie wasn’t a bad dog.
 He simply didn’t make good decisions in the face of fear.

 So, Yes, you will face a certain amount of ignorance from other people & dog owners.
 Try not to let them get to you – no matter how heartbreaking it feels.